-- a) Find the seated ceramic figure by Philip Eglin.
-This unusual piece is decorated with transfer prints, featuring newspaper photographs of celebrities including Hugh Grant.
-Design a clay or papier-mache sculpture of a figure (possibly yourself).
-What images could you include on your figure to link to the theme of Personal Identity?
-(AO1/AO4) - b) Find the Harford Farm grave brooch in the Anglo-Saxon and Viking gallery.
+b) Find the Harford Farm Grave Brooch.
 Make a line drawing of this object.
 If you read the information around this piece you will see that it talks about how people migrated across Europe and how several items display a German influence or origin.
 Where are you and your family from?
 Do you know about further back in your family tree?
 Put down some ideas for an item of jewellery that features in its design aspects of your family history.
-(This could be a very stylised motif or symbol that has some connection with you and your family, or a combination of several).
-(AO4)
+(This could be a very stylised motif or symbol that has some connection with you and your family or a combination of several).